NorthCoastChurch/IT-Policy/Policy-8-Password.md

 **User Network Passwords**

-- Passwords for North Coast Church network access must be implemented according to the following guidelines:
+- Passwords for North Coast Church resource access must be implemented according to the following guidelines:
 - Passwords must be changed if compromised or known by someone other than the owner
 - Passwords must adhere to a minimum length of 10 characters
 - Passwords must contain a combination of alpha, numeric, and special characters, where the computing system permits (!@#$%^&\*\_+=?/~’;’,<>|\\).